 - Make a list of activities you want to do in your day.

 - Mark the time in your calendar and stick to it.

 - Stop Multitasking!
 Focus on each task “sequentially.”

 - Stop notifications, and close Outlook, Teams, and Messenger.

 - Educate colleagues about your “availability.”

 We can do so much more to become more efficient, and there are many books on the subject that you can read.
-But one thing is for sure: discipline and focus are fundamental for becoming more effective.
+But one thing is certain: discipline and focus are fundamental to becoming more effective.

 Start taking back your time today, and you’ll feel the rewards quickly.
 Better productivity, better work-life balance, and less stress?
 That’s worth a few minutes of anyone’s time.